-(i) At the start of the year, two Board members had tenancies with Bield.
-One Board member was a sharing Owner with Bield before resignation in June 2022.
+- During the year one Board member had a tenancy with Bield.
+One Board member was a Sharing Owner with Bield before resignation in June 2022 and transactions with that Board member are included in the comparatives.
 All tenancies are Scottish secure tenancies and were granted under Bield's allocations policy, with rent under normal terms.
-All transactions with sharing Owners are conducted in accordance with signed legal agreements and comply with the necessary rules and regulations governing the transactions.
-During the year £7,974 (2022: £11,073) of rent and service charge was receivable from these members.
-At the yearend there was a £597 (2022: £371) outstanding balance due from these members.
+All transactions with Sharing Owners are conducted in accordance with signed legal agreements and comply with the necessary rules and regulations governing the transactions.
+During the year £7,588 (2023: £7,974) of rent and service charges were receivable from these members.
 No guarantees have been given or received.
-No expense has been recognised in the year (2022: £nil) in respect of bad debts from related parties.

-(ii) Bield holds £1,077,758 (2022: £1,075,898) in trust for developments relating to owner occupiers.
+No expense has been recognised in the year (2023: £nil) in respect of bad debts from related parties. - Bield holds £195,630 (2023: £1,077,758) in trust for developments relating to owner occupiers. - (iii) The Chair of the Board appointed with effect from September 2023 is in receipt of a fee for work carried out and the total fees claimed for 2023/24 was £4,833.